Azure/azure-sdk-for-js/documentation/writing_tests.md

 Though the tests must target live resources, we should make sure they only do so when necessary.
 We must keep in mind the following considerations:

-- Tests should not be flaky.
-Tests should pass regardless of who's executing them, when they are running, and how many times they run.
+- **Tests should not be flaky.** Tests should pass regardless of who's executing them, when they are running, and how many times they run.
-- Tests should create the resources they are testing, either through the code of the tests, or through their configuration files.
+- **Tests should create the resources they are testing**, either through the code of the tests, or through their configuration files.
-- While writing tests, use your own personal resources for setting up the context in which each test will create their own resources.
-- Avoid calling to timed delays (like `setTimeout`) to assert that a change happened in the live resources.
-- The resources created in the tests should be unique.
-Running the same test in parallel, multiple times, should not break them.
+- **The resources created for the tests should be unique.** Running the same test in parallel, multiple times, should not break them.
+- **Avoid calling to timed delays** (like `setTimeout`) to assert that a change happened in the live resources.

-For example, it is valid to have a static KeyVault while writing KeyVault tests, and then a given test can create a KeyVault Key before validating any of the functionalities of the KeyVault Key.
-Ask your team to see if there's a resource already in place for test development.
+Keep in mind that it is valid to have manually created resources during the _development_ of the tests.
+For example, if you're working with any of the KeyVault clients, you may target a KeyVault created in your personal Azure account.
+Each one of the individual clients can then assume that a KeyVault provided by environment variables exists, and only focus on creating and managing the resources they're scoped to work with: Keys, Secrets and Certificates. **Ask your team to see if there's a resource already in place for test development.**

 Any resource that is not created by the tests must be defined in an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview), so that anyone can build a copy of them.
 This ARM template will be used by the CI pipelines during builds.
-We'll examine how to set this up in the [CI and nightly test configuration](#ci-and-nightly-test-configuration) section.
+Under the context of the previous KeyVault example, to automate the creation of the KeyVault that is passed into the tests, it needs to have been defined specifically in the [CI and nightly test configuration](#ci-and-nightly-test-configuration) files.

-- Avoid calling to timed delays (like `setTimeout`) to assert that a change happened in the live resources.
-Also avoid locking the main thread until the resource responds.
-You can read more about [_using delays_ in this section](#using-delays).
+Regarding delays and `setTimeout`s, please refer to the [using delays](#using-delays) section.

-You can read more recommendations through the following link: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).
+You'll be able to find a more detailed set of recommendations in the section: [Best Practices for writing tests that target live resources](https://dev.azure.com/azure-sdk/internal/_wiki/wikis/internal.wiki/51/Testing-Guidelines).

 ### CI and nightly test configuration

 To ensure that our tests are executed in the test [Azure DevOps pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/) that have been previously configured by our team, some configuration files are necessary.

-A file named `ci.yml` should be added by the Engineering Systems team at the service level (the common parent of the clients of a specific service), for example at the `keyvault/` level of `keyvault/keyvault-keys`.
-This file will trigger all of the validation builds that happen during pull requests and after any pull request is merged into master.
+For each service that we will be working with, a file named `ci.yml` should be added by the Engineering Systems team at the service level folder (the common parent of the clients of a specific service), for example at the `keyvault/` level of `keyvault/keyvault-keys`.
+This file will trigger all of the validation builds that happen during pull request commits, and after merging any pull request into the `master` branch.

 Some examples of the `ci.yml` file can be found at: